Renewable Energy Improve Access to Health Services and Livelihood Opportunities (HEAL)

 The project intends to address the lack of access to energy in health facilities as well as the lack of income opportunities for women and youth.
 In addition, the project interventions will provide support to improving the access to health services and livelihoods overall.
 The overall objective of the project is to contribute to reduced energy poverty and strengthened resilience capacity of conflict affected communities through improved health services and sustainable livelihoods.
 The project would be implemented in Aden, Lahj, Abyan, Sana’a and Hajjah governorates, and is expected to reach approximately 205,000 individuals (106,600 men and 98,400 women).

-The objective of the project is The overall objective of the project is to contribute to reduced energy poverty and strengthened resilience capacity of conflict affected communities through health services and sustainable livelihoods improvement.
+The overall objective of the project is to contribute to reduced energy poverty and strengthened resilience capacity of conflict affected communities through improved health services and sustainable livelihood.

 Gender Empowerment